Newsletter- click on link

-Clinton Glen Gardner School District's mission is to provide appropriate support and educational services to children with special needs in an effort to prepare each individual for future experiences.
+The goal of Clinton Glen Gardner School District is to provide appropriate support and educational services to children with special needs in an effort to prepare each individual for future experiences.
 Annually, each child's IEP Team develops objectives aligned with the district goals and common core standards to ensure that all children are given opportunities to maximize their potential for academic success.
-These goals do not just focus on academics, but focus on developing the whole child, by inspiring our students to become contributing members of society who are independent, innovative, life-time learners equipped with the necessary skills to meet the demands of our ever-changing world.
+These goals do not just focus on academics, but focus on developing the whole child, by inspiring our students to become contributing members of society who are independent, innovative, lifelong learners equipped with the necessary skills to meet the demands of our ever-changing world.

 We utilize a multidisciplinary approach that encourages the parent(s), students, teachers, paraprofessionals, related services personnel, administrators and any other essential IEP Team members to fully participate in the educational experience and process.
 Through open communication and collaboration, we are able to establish positive, successful, and productive academic experiences for our students.

 When a child needs special education services, the student may be exposed to various interventions, new teaching methods, various services, and meetings.
 While these approaches and offerings are exciting and open up many opportunities, this process may also be overwhelming at times.
 To assist in the process of learning about special education programs and process, I have created a special education webpage for parents, teachers, and community members.
 It will provide you with a deeper understanding of the special education process and resources within our school and community.

 I am very excited to share with you some additional programs we will be offering at CPS for the 2019-2020 school year.
 As students enter our amazing school and needs of our students change, we strive to offer the most innovative and effective approaches in our programs.
 This year, we will offer 3 specialized programs for students ranging in grades K-8.

 Programs where students continue to grow and engage in learning in a supportive, community atmosphere with innovation and proven methods of instruction